AFrancoB/timeNot/README.md

 - [Further Development](#Further-Development)
 - [Time](#Time)

+## Acknowledgement

+This project was possible thanks to the support of the CONAHCYT and FONCA institutions, and the program for scholarships for studies abroad (Programa de Becas para Estudios en el Extranjero).

+This project is a major research project conducted in McMaster University supervised by David Ogborn.

 ## Objectives
 `Time Not` is a computational notation capable of expressing complex rhythmic ideas with a particular emphasis in poly-temporality as developed by the socialist Mexican artist Conlon Nancarrow.
 The main idea approached in this notation is the [tempo canon](https://github.com/nanc-in-a-can/canon-generator#temporal-canons).
 However, many rhythmic strategies, techniques and ideas can be notated easily including euclidean rhythms and onset patterns.
 This notation was developed as a way to expand the conceptual mechanisms of the [Nanc-in-a-Can/canon-generator](https://github.com/nanc-in-a-can/canon-generator) software beyond the restrains of SuperCollider's notational capabilities.
 The creation of this notation aimed to integrate rhythmic strategies with the aforementioned canonic ideas in such a way that nuance and specificity of temporal organisation produces a fertile ground for time-oriented sonic experimentation.